 More Answers: Interview Question: “Tell Me About Yourself”

 2. What were your responsibilities?

 What They Want to Know: Know what's on your resume, so you can discuss what you did at the other jobs you've held.
 When you're describing your responsibilities, try to mention those that match the new job's requirements.

 Showing that you have done similar work will be an asset during the interview.
 Focus on the responsibilities that most closely align with the job for which you're interviewing when you respond to the recruiter.

-Be careful what you say when you're interviewing for a role similar to your last one.
-If the roles are similar, you may want to keep what you didn't like to yourself.
+Be careful what you say when you're interviewing for a similar job.
+If the roles are alike, you may want to keep what you didn't like to yourself.
 It's important to be positive and enthusiastic about the job for which you're being considered.

-Hiring Managers will want to learn how much you earned to see if you're a competitive candidate for the company from a salary perspective.
-Be honest when discussing how much you were paid because employers can ask about salary when checking your background.
+What They Want to Know: Hiring managers will want to learn how much you earned to see if you're a competitive candidate for the company from a salary perspective.
+Be honest when discussing how much you were paid because employers may be able to ask about salary when checking your background.